bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

     return time.Date(2024, 06, 10, s.hourOfDay, 00, 00, 0, time.UTC)
 }
 ```

+This improved stub can be configured by the test Arrange step to return a specific hour of the day.

 By default, the stub will return Midnight - enough to make our "AM" test pass.
 But the PM test fails.